klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

 The integration of AI into communication structures presents a complex interplay with Conway's Law, which posits that organizations design systems mirroring their communication structures.
 AI integration could reinforce existing patterns.
 If different teams adopt AI tools independently and optimize them for specific needs, the resulting AI-mediated communication might mirror existing silos and fragmented information flows.
 For instance, individual prompting styles for AI might reflect communication habits, potentially leading to unexpected siloing.
 Conversely, AI also has the potential to challenge Conway's Law.
 If organizations intentionally design AI strategies to foster cross-functional communication, AI could become a tool for reshaping communication structures and, consequently, the systems developed.
 Defining clear prompts and workflows for AI agents might impose a new structural layer influencing team interaction, potentially leading to more integrated systems less reflective of pre-existing communication boundaries.

+As Skelton and Pais (2020) note, Ruth Malan's modern interpretation of Conway's Law is particularly relevant here: "If the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins."
+This insight has profound implications for AI-integrated organizations.
+It suggests that if an organization's structure is arranged in functional silos while attempting to implement seamlessly integrated AI capabilities, the siloed organizational structure will likely prevail in the resulting technology architecture.
+This reinforces the idea that "team assignments are the first draft of the architecture" (Skelton & Pais, 2020)—a principle that becomes even more consequential when those teams are augmented by AI systems that may amplify existing communication patterns.

+A particularly important consideration for AI-augmented organizations is the counterintuitive insight that "fast flow requires restricting communication between teams" (Skelton & Pais, 2020).
+While AI can facilitate more efficient communication, organizations must be strategic about where communication channels are established and where boundaries should be maintained.
+Team collaboration is vital for areas requiring discovery and expertise, but in execution-focused domains, excessive communication—even when AI-facilitated—may become unnecessary overhead that impedes rather than accelerates delivery.

 Looking further ahead, as AI agents potentially become dominant components in teams, Conway's Law may require fundamental reimagining.
 Spamer (2025) suggests that in teams where AI agents comprise a substantial portion of members, the communication limitations that shape human organizations become less relevant.
 AI systems can, in theory, be configured to communicate perfectly with one another without the social constraints that affect human teams.
 However, this creates a new challenge: ensuring these AI-to-AI communication structures remain aligned with human goals and organizational needs.
 As organizations increasingly integrate AI into their teams, they will need to deliberately design communication structures that facilitate effective AI-to-AI interactions while remaining governed by human-centered principles and objectives.

 ### 8.4.3 The Inverse Conway Maneuver in the Age of AI

 The Inverse Conway Maneuver suggests organizations can achieve a desired system architecture by intentionally shaping communication structures.
 In the age of AI, this maneuver gains new dimensions.
 AI-driven insights into communication patterns can provide data for organizational restructuring decisions aimed at promoting specific architectural outcomes.
 For example, AI could analyze information flow between teams to identify dependencies or communication weaknesses hindering modular system development.
 By highlighting these bottlenecks, AI might help leaders make informed decisions about reorganizing teams to align with a desired architecture (e.g., microservices).
 Furthermore, AI-mediated communication itself might necessitate new approaches to the Inverse Conway Maneuver.
 As AI agents integrate into workflows, the design of these agents and human-AI interaction protocols could become critical factors in shaping organizational communication and, ultimately, system architecture.

+Skelton and Pais (2020) emphasize that for a safe, rapid flow of changes, "we need to consider team-scoped flow and design the software architecture to fit it."
+This principle becomes particularly relevant when AI is integrated into teams, as the fundamental means of delivery remains the team, even when augmented by AI capabilities.
+The system architecture—including AI components—needs to enable and encourage fast flow within each team.
+This suggests that when implementing the Inverse Conway Maneuver in AI-augmented organizations, leaders should focus on creating team structures that promote cohesion and clear boundaries, with AI systems designed to enhance rather than complicate team-scoped flow.

+The strategic application of the Inverse Conway Maneuver becomes even more crucial in AI-integrated organizations because, as Skelton and Pais (2020) observe, "organization design and software design are, in practice, two sides of the same coin, and both need to be undertaken by the same informed group of people."
+This indicates that decisions about AI integration cannot be made solely by technical teams or business leaders in isolation—they require collaborative input from those who understand both the technical capabilities of AI systems and the strategic goals of the organization.
+Given the transformative potential of AI, technical leaders must be involved in organizational design decisions, as they possess the understanding of key concepts such as APIs, interfaces, abstraction, and encapsulation that are essential for creating effective socio-technical systems.

+An AI-aware implementation of the Inverse Conway Maneuver requires organizations to recognize that their structure limits the possible solutions for system architecture, while simultaneously affecting the speed of software delivery through team dependencies.
+By deliberately designing team structures and communication patterns with AI integration in mind, organizations can better achieve the desired system architecture while maintaining the fast flow necessary for effective delivery in the digital age.

 ## 8.5 Transforming Estimation and Planning Models with AI Assistance